hotpaw2/hl2_tcp/README.md

     and transcodes OpenHPSDR/Metis UDP data to rtl_tcp TCP data.
     Also prints more random diagnostics.

+Important note: Under macOS Catalina 10.15.7 or later, or macOS Big Sur, this server may need to be installed and run from an Admin account, due to new macOS firewall security/privacy features.

 More information on the Hermes Lite 2 can be found on this web sites:
  [Hermes-Lite2 wiki](https://github.com/softerhardware/Hermes-Lite2/wiki)